internalsea/internal-sea-core/frontend/README.md

-# React Frontend
+# Internal Sea Core Frontend

-This is the React frontend for the Internal Sea Core project.
+This is the frontend application for the Internal Sea Core project.

-## Features

-- Modern React 18 with TypeScript
-- React Router for navigation
-- Context API for state management
-- Axios for API communication
-- Responsive design with CSS
-- JWT authentication integration
-- Protected routes

 ## Setup